dray01/dsphinx/_posts/cloud_run_build.rst

 Steps
 ---------

-01. A Dockerfile to build an Image from
+01. The Dockerfile for Sphinx and NGINX

 We need a Dockerfile for our base image.
 There are a few lines of note.
 Personally, I like to use Alpine as it's light weight and has a wide variety of packages available.